saveitforparts/Travler-Pro-Rotor/README.md

 motor command (in the case of the AZ and EL motors.
 I believe the Skew / SK motor can run simultaneously with one of the others).

+On the Trav'ler Pro / SK2DISH, the motors will stall if attempting to elevate past 75 degrees, and may lock up the system.

 Cable Wrap: